top of page

 The menu at Lazy Cats Cafe features a wide variety of vegetarian and vegan dishes, including salads, wraps, sandwiches, burgers, pizzas, pasta, and desserts.

-There are also a number of gluten-free and raw food options available.
+There are also several gluten-free and raw food options available.

 The food at Lazy Cats Cafe is fresh, delicious, and reasonably priced.
 The service is friendly and attentive.